 - 1 tablespoon, chives – finely chopped

-Add the mascarpone, buttermilk, the remaining 4 tablespoons butter, 2 teaspoons salt and 1 teaspoon pepper to the potatoes.
+Add the mascarpone, buttermilk, the butter, 2 teaspoons salt and 1 teaspoon pepper to the potatoes.
 Stir over low heat until smooth and warmed through.
 Season with salt and pepper.
 Transfer to a bowl and serve.
 Top with finely chopped chives.

 Not only is this a delicious alternative to regular mashed potato recipes, but it’s a very user-friendly way to serve your potato side dish.
 They’re really decadent: not too rich, but just rich enough, and perfect for any special occasion.
 If you cannot find mascarpone, don’t bother making this there really is no substitute.